 https://bradleymeyer.com/wp-core/2015/10/18/trip-report-satsop-nuclear-power-plant-glass-recording/feed/ 0 473

-The Sound Design of inFamous Second Son: Concrete Powers https://bradleymeyer.com/wp-core/2015/03/16/the-sound-design-of-infamous-second-son-concrete-powers/ https://bradleymeyer.com/wp-core/2015/03/16/the-sound-design-of-infamous-second-son-concrete-powers/#respond Mon, 16 Mar 2015 00:37:34 +0000 http://www.bradleymeyer.com/wp-core/?p=423 It’s hard to believe that inFamous Second Son is a year old already!
-I’ve been completely lagging on finishing up these posts about the powers design for the game, so let me use this opportunity to make good and present … Continue reading ]]>
+The Sound Design of inFamous Second Son: Concrete Powers https://bradleymeyer.com/wp-core/2015/03/16/the-sound-design-of-infamous-second-son-concrete-powers/ https://bradleymeyer.com/wp-core/2015/03/16/the-sound-design-of-infamous-second-son-concrete-powers/#comments Mon, 16 Mar 2015 00:37:34 +0000 http://www.bradleymeyer.com/wp-core/?p=423 It’s hard to believe that inFamous Second Son is a year old already!
+I’ve been completely lagging on finishing up these posts about the powers design for the game, so let me use this opportunity to make good and present the first of the final 2 parts of this series.
+I will hopefully get around […]]]>

 It’s hard to believe that inFamous Second Son is a year old already!
 I’ve been completely lagging on finishing up these posts about the powers design for the game, so let me use this opportunity to make good and present the first of the final 2 parts of this series.
 I will hopefully get around to posting my presentation on the Systems Design for the game soon as well so those who haven’t heard/seen it can have the information available to them.
 Anyway, on to the magic and mystery of concrete!